-- Desktop site history review was undertaken to establish the history of past uses on the site, including what buildings or potentially contaminating activities may have been present and which included: - Review of local geology, hydrogeology, topography, and acid sulfate soil risk maps. - o Review of historical aerial imagery to assess changes in land use or activities on the site over time. - o Review of registered groundwater bore information held in public registers. - Review of contaminated land records held by the NSW Environment Protection Authority. - A site visit and walkover were undertaken to collect background information on past activities and previous use of the site. - An interview of current owner and long-term operator of the quarry at Faheys Pit. - Preparation of the PSI report to assess potential risk to human health or the environment and if soil contamination was likely to be present and if a more detailed site investigation was recommended for this site.
+- Desktop site history review was undertaken to establish the history of past uses on the site, including what buildings or potentially contaminating activities may have been present and which included: - Review of local geology, hydrogeology, topography, and acid sulfate soil risk maps. - Review of historical aerial imagery to assess changes in land use or activities on the site over time. - o Review of registered groundwater bore information held in public registers. - Review of contaminated land records held by the NSW Environment Protection Authority. - A site visit and walkover were undertaken to collect background information on past activities and previous use of the site. - Preparation of the PSI report to assess potential risk to human health or the environment and if soil contamination was likely to be present and if a more detailed site investigation was recommended for this site.